What I have been doing recently

-As of end April 2022
+As of mid July 2022

 I will update this 2-3 times a month.

 Data: advising data controller as to what extent is a national security issue relevant to a failure to answer an information notice issued by the Information Commissioner.
 Passing off: advising client on not quite spot-on fields of activity.
-Medical Devices: advising on whether a refusal to grant marketing authorisation on the basis that the device was not a medical device at all was a matter which the application could complain about.
+Medical Devices: advising on whether a refusal to grant marketing authorisation on the basis that the device was not a medical device at all was a matter which the applicant could complain about.
 Trade Marks: advising on registrability of a trade mark in the UK, EU and the Channel Islands.
-Patent exploitation: advising on purchase and licensing of IP rights (incl patent rights) relating to means of consolidating terminologies across allied areas (both in medical journals and the defence sector).
+Patent exploitation: advising on purchase and licensing of IP rights (incl patent rights) relating to means of consolidating terminologies across allied areas (both in medical journals and the defence sector) – ontological lists.
 Contract: IP exploitation agreement and basis for termination.
 Data: to DP or FoIA, that is the question; representing client subject to both kinds of notice and identifying any common issues.
 Registered Designs: infringement trial with issue on novelty as a defence.
 Patents: liability of software commissioner for infringement of the software author in telecommunications.
 Trade marks: demarcation agreement.
-Goods: getting loaned goods back.
 Employee inventions and entitlement: advising employee on forming breakaway startup and scope of duty to invent in an immunology setting.